top of page

 A new group, nicknamed "Numos," has emerged on the Mormon-related landscape and holds what seems unimaginable: a third position.
 This view is only possible because a Numo finds many arguments from both Mormons and anti-Mormons credible.
 Examples of Numos accepting beliefs from both groups are their taking the Book of Mormon as scripture while simultaneously opposing temple rituals and polygamy.

-If you have had these thoughts and feelings stirring within you, please explore this site further for answers to what is happened to the Church and its cause.
+If you have had these thoughts and feelings stirring within you, please explore this site further for answers to what is happened to the Church, and where you can go next with such doubts.

 THE 4 MAIN COMPONENTS TO NUMO BELIEFS